Economics

 Anticipation Committee Chair

 Research into these issues is already uncovering many policy solutions that could lead to resilient, inclusive, sustainable societies.
-There is the circular economy, for instance, where the full life-cycle cost of goods and materials is factored into prices, and where the by-products and waste from one process become the feedstocks for others.1 Sustainable economic policies must also deal with the externalities of climate change, which lead to forced migration, with all kinds of consequences on the societies at the journey's origin and the destination, and problems for agriculture through altered environmental conditions.
-Our societies also have to solve issues of globalisation, automation and employment before they cause significant economic changes that can lead to social unrest.
-Many of the required economic models and measures have been invented but are yet to be implemented.
+Sustainable economic policies must also deal with the realities and implications of climate change.
+This has led to forced migration, with all kinds of consequences on the societies at the origin and the destination.
+It has also impacted agriculture through altered environmental conditions.
+Our societies also have to solve issues arising from globalisation and from automation and its effect on employment before they cause significant economic changes that lead to social unrest.

 KEY TAKEAWAYS